Janet Jackson: 2008–2009: Discipline and Number Ones

 Jackson signed with Island Records after her contract with Virgin was fulfilled.
 She interrupted plans for touring and began recording with various producers, including Rodney "Darkchild" Jerkins, Tricky Stewart, and Stargate.
 Her tenth studio album, Discipline, was released in February 2008, opening at number one.
 Despite radio blacklisting, the album's first single "Feedback" peaked at number nineteen on the Hot 100 and nine on Pop Songs, her highest-charting single since "Someone to Call My Lover".

 Also in February 2008, Jackson won an Image Award for "Outstanding Supporting Actress in a Motion Picture" for the role.
 Jackson was also approached to record the lead single for the film Rush Hour 3.
 Jackson was awarded the Vanguard Award at the 19th annual GLAAD Media Awards, honoring her contributions in promoting equal rights among the gay community.
 The organization's president commented, "Ms. Jackson has a tremendous following inside the LGBT community and out, and having her stand with us against the defamation that LGBT people still face in our country is extremely significant."

 Jackson's fifth concert tour, the Rock Witchu Tour, began in September 2008.
 Jackson parted with Island Records through mutual agreement.
-Billboard disclosed Jackson was dissatisfied with LA Reid's handling of the album and its promotion, saying "the label agreed to dissolve their relationship with the artist at her request."
+Billboard disclosed Jackson was dissatisfied with L.A.
+Reid's handling of the album and its promotion, saying "the label agreed to dissolve their relationship with the artist at her request."
 Producer Rodney Jerkins expressed "I felt like it wasn't pushed correctly....
 She just didn't get her just due as an artist of that magnitude."

 In June 2009, Jackson's brother Michael died at age fifty.
 She spoke publicly concerning his death at the 2009 BET Awards, stating "I'd just like to say, to you, Michael is an icon, to us, Michael is family.
 And he will forever live in all of our hearts.
 On behalf of my family and myself, thank you for all of your love, thank you for all of your support.
 We miss him so much."
 In an interview, she revealed she had first learned of his death while filming Why Did I Get Married Too?.